 - 1. Lecture; - 2.
-Homework help & hints (in class and especially during office hours); - 3.
+Homework help & hints (Approximately 10-15 minutes, most meeting times); - 3.
 Frequent problem-solving by students at their desks individually; - 4.
 Occasional problem-solving by students at their desks in pairs or small groups; - 5.
 Occasional presenting of homework problems by students at the board.